Nisarahmed-Hidayeti/Daily-Journal/README.md

 and ive published some of my old website projects

+### 2026/02/9
+today l studied SAT and decided to start youtube

 ## The Point of This Repo

 This isn't meant to be a perfectly organized development log.